-In December, the new Kilkenny Countryside Park at Dunmore was officially opened to the public.
-This project sees the development of a new Countryside Park on the site of the now closed municipal landfill at Dunmore which occupies an area of circa.
-24 acres and is located just 5km north of Kilkenny City Centre.
+Before & After Images - Dock Road to Barrow Valley Outdoor Activity Hub Pedestrian/Cyclist Connectivity Line - Graiguenamanagh just 5km north of Kilkenny City Centre.
 The new park offers visitors three themed trails, the Mass Path Trail, which starts at Dunmore village, an Accessibility Trail and Biodiversity Trail.
-The new park also provides a myriad of other attractions including two ball walls, a bespoke viewing area, play and exercise equipment and novel relaxing spaces that include hammocks, and loungers along with Kilkenny's first dedicated dog-friendly enclosure.
+The new park also provides a myriad of other attractions including two ball walls, a bespoke viewing area, play and exercise equipment and novel include spaces that relaxing hammocks, and loungers along with Kilkenny' s first dedicated dog-friendly enclosure.